dabit3/arweave-workshop/README.md

 ### Next steps

-Consider deploying your entire app to Arweave.
+💡 Consider deploying your entire app to Arweave.
 You can do this manually, or use tools like [SpheronHQ](https://spheron.network/) to make it easier with things like DNS support.

+💡 Consider adding filtering by tags, enabling users to add tags and then filter them based on a topic or tag.
+See [this repo](https://github.com/dabit3/perma) for a reference

+💡 Consider implementing a social graph with [Lens Protocol](https://lens.xyz/)